The Weekly Review: The One Habit That Changes Everything

 Once you've reviewed the past week, plan the next one.
 Look at your key results and ask: What progress should I make on each one this week?

-Use KeyResults' weekly planning feature to assign your most important tasks to specific days. ```
+Use KeyResults' weekly planning feature to assign your most important tasks to specific days.
+Format your plans with bullets for action items and bold for priorities.